The videos highlight traditional dances with personal meaning to the dancers

 When their outreach performance plans were thwarted by COVID-19, BYU Living Legends found a creative way to overcome — producing a series of videos to share their heritage, talents and testimonies.

 The ensemble — made up of BYU students of Polynesian, Latin American and Native American descent — performs traditional dances from their cultures.
 Living Legends created “Message of Hope and Joy,” a 50-minute limited release for youth and young adults in two local stakes where they were meant to perform in March.
-Shot and edited by Scott Cook, the video is a compilation of songs and testimonies from Living Legends.
+Edited by Scott Cook, the video is a compilation of songs and testimonies from Living Legends.

 To finish out the rest of the semester strong, the company divided into teams and continued to work towards their goals despite the distance — like Team Fit, who created workouts to help keep the team active and healthy, and Team “Rep It,” who worked on social media promotion.